anirudhmamgain/AI-Blog-assistant/README.md

 ⚙️ **Easy Customization**

-Input your blog title, keywords, desired length, and number of images—let the assistant do the rest!
+Input your blog title, keywords, desired length, —let the assistant do the rest!

 🖼️ **Interactive Image Carousel**